Myth-busting around the offshore development team.

-Identify what you want and need from your offshore software development team and make a checklist to assess each potential software house you consider.
+Identify what software development services you want and make a checklist to assess each potential software house you consider.
 What is their infrastructure like?
 What methodology do they favor?
 What is their attitude and approach to communication?
 Does their ethos reflect your own company’s?
 Where does their expertise lie?

 In order to get the most out of your remote team, make sure you know exactly what it is that you want from them and assess if the vendor you are dealing with is fit for purpose.
 To find out more about custom built offshore software development teams or what a long term offshore partnership can do for your business, contact fram^ today for a free consultation.